Fanny Buitrago: Early life

+Her father Luis Buitrago was from Tunja, and her mother was from Barranquilla.

+Buitrago has a sister Letty, who has worked as her editor and literary agent, and a brother Luis.

+According to Letty, Fanny "began to read and write at a very early age, under the influence of two indefatigable readers: her father, Luis Buitrago, and her maternal grandfather, Tomás González".

+As a child she would invent stories for her siblings in exchange for money or chores; around the age of 8 or 9, she started writing stories by hand.

+Literary career

-Her best-known book is Señora de la miel (Senora Honeycomb or Mrs Honeycomb; translated into English in 1996).
+Buitrago's best-known book is Señora de la miel (Señora Honeycomb or Mrs Honeycomb; translated into English in 1996).
 Her first novel was El hostigante verano de los dioses (The Tormenting Summer of the Gods; 1963).

+In 1982, Buitrago was an award fellow of the DAAD Künstlerprogramm in Berlin.
+In 1984 she was a writer in residence at the University of Iowa's International Writing Program.

 Themes

 She generally avoids overt political messages, although she has dealt with the civil unrest of la Violencia, preferring to focus on broken homes and families which act as metaphors for a country suffering great upheaval.
 Her works have been associated with the Nadaísmo movement in Colombia.